Introduction to JNDI in Java

 - Domain name service.

 The above mentioned are directories that JNDI SPI integrates with and builds a platform with JNDI implementation possibilities.

 There are namely five packages in Java using JNDI SPI.
 Some of the packages are javax.naming.
 The javax.naming is a package where it contains classes and interfaces for accessing naming services.
 There are functions like lookup, list Bindings, Name.
-The second one is java.naming.directory.
-This package helps in getting the data as objects and is an advanced version of the java.naming directory.
-There are also other packages are java. naming. event and java. naming. spi.
+The second one is the java.naming.directory.
+This package helps in getting the data as objects and is an advanced version of java.naming directory.
+There are also other packages that are java. naming. event and java. naming. spi.

 Also, JNDI plays a major role in three of the latest Java technologies.
 They are:-